July 16, 2023

 It’s vital to incentivize the agents to work honestly and provide the best service for the stability of the blockchain.
 As there are hundreds of thousands of nodes all over the globe, it’s also important to find a way to achieve a consensus between them.
 A consensus is an agreement or set of rules that every node must achieve in order to be able to validate transactions and blocks.
 If some block creates more Bitcoins than is allowed, all full nodes will reject the block even if some miners accepted it.
 That’s how it works, the block is accepted only if the consensus is achieved between every agent.

 Proof-of-work (PoW) is the first consensus algorithm ever implemented.
-The consensus is used in Ethereum, Bitcoin, its forks, such as Bitcoin Cash, Litecoin, Dogecoin, and other prominent currencies.
+The consensus is used in Bitcoin, its forks, such as Bitcoin Cash, Litecoin, Dogecoin, and other prominent currencies.
 Ethereum like Bitcoin used to work with Proof-of-work, but changed in 2022 to Proof-of-Stake.

 Bitcoin blockchain implies miners, nodes and stakeholders.
 Miners solve mathematical puzzles to receive rewards from finding new blocks, adding them to the chain.
 They also validate transactions and check them to prevent the system from double-spending.
 Nodes propagate the blockchain all over the globe (they store the whole blockchain history including transactions and every block) and stakeholders.
 They invest in cryptocurrency, use it as a payment or trade it.

 In Proof-of-Work, blockchains miners are used.
 They solve mathematical puzzles (energy, time and GPU/CPU consuming).
 If the miner solves the puzzle first, he or she receives a reward for the proof of the work done.